Blog

 Your skin has just undergone a controlled injury to stimulate collagen, and now it’s in a delicate, highly absorbent state.
 Flooding it with strong ingredients too soon is like trying to run a marathon right after spraining your ankle—it just leads to more inflammation.
 Instead, we’ll walk through a gentle, step-by-step process to bring your favorite products back into the fold without causing setbacks.
 This ensures your skin gets the full benefit of the treatment and heals beautifully.
 Below, we’ll cover a general timeline for reintroducing active ingredients and how to adjust your routine to protect your investment and support your skin’s recovery.

-A Timeline for Reintroducing Actives
+Your Timeline for Reintroducing Active Ingredients

 “Actives” are the hardworking ingredients in your routine, like retinoids, Vitamin C, and exfoliating acids (AHAs/BHAs).
 For the first 3 to 5 days, stick to the absolute basics.
 Your skin is focused on healing, so your job is to support it with a gentle cleanser, a hydrating hyaluronic acid serum, and a simple, calming moisturizer.
 After about day five, or once any redness and sensitivity have completely subsided, you can start to slowly reintroduce a gentle Vitamin C serum every other day.
 Pay close attention to how your skin responds.
 If you notice any stinging or irritation, pull back and give it more time.
 This day-by-day guide can be a helpful reference.
 After about two weeks, your skin should be ready to resume its full routine, including retinoids and other potent formulas.